 Tips for the Best Instant Pot Mac and Cheese

 - Read the back of the box of pasta to see how many minutes it suggests to get al dente pasta.
-Reduce that time by one minute and set it as your cook time on the pasta.
+Reduce that time by half and set it as your cook time on the pasta.
 Some pasta may require less time than others, and I would hate for you to end up with mushy mac and cheese.

 - Shred your own cheese.
 It melts better.
 The shredded stuff in the package has anti-caking agents on it and it prevents the cheese from melting smoothly and will ultimately make your mac and cheese grainy.